 Hard liquor.
 There are about 64 shots in a half gallon bottle of liquor so a little bit can go a long way.
 Buy good liquor (doesn't have to be top-shelf) stock your own little bar with mix-ins like cola and fruit juices, and have it manned by a someone who an expert at mixing drinks (or at least can read drink recipes).

-MUSIC & ENTERTAINMENT I'm just going to be honest here, The Wedding March and Canon In D are super unoriginal and so boring - unless maybe someone is playing it on an accordion or sitar.
-Any music is wedding music so have fun picking out your favorite tunes for your wedding ceremony.
-Pick songs that are meaningful to you and your fiance, even if that means walking down the aisle to "Fat Bottom Girls" by Queen.
+MUSIC & ENTERTAINMENT I'm just going to be honest here, The Wedding March and Canon In D are super unoriginal and so boring - unless, maybe someone is playing it on an accordion or sitar.
+Any music is wedding music, so have fun picking out your favorite tunes for your wedding ceremony.
+Pick songs that are meaningful to you and your fiancé, even if that means walking down the aisle to "Fat Bottom Girls" by Queen.
 Both me and my husband loathe traditional wedding music so we quickly agreed that it was a "no go".
-At our wedding, the moms wear seated to "Here Comes the Sun", the wedding party came into Rufus Wainwright's cover of "Across the Universe" and I came down the aisle to Sarah Mclachlan's cover of "Blackbird."
+At our wedding, the moms wear seated to "Here Comes the Sun", the wedding party came into Rufus Wainwright's cover of "Across the Universe", and I came down the aisle to Sarah Mclachlan's cover of "Blackbird."
 After, the ceremony we all danced back down the aisle to ELO's "Mr. Blue Sky".
 BUT I had completely forgotten about music for the reception!
-I had borrowed sound equipment and speakers from my brother in law and it was all manned by our new friend we had met and started a drum circle with.... but I forgot the actual MUSIC!
-I called my music-loving friend, wedding usher and ex-bandmate, and asked him to help.
+I had borrowed sound equipment and speakers from my brother in law and it was all manned by our friend... but I forgot the actual MUSIC!
+I called my music-loving friend/ wedding usher/ex-bandmate, and asked him to help.
 So our reception music was three mix tapes, expertly crafted at the VERY last minute and it consisted of amazing music ranging from Michael Jackson to Johnny Cash.
 If you're looking to have music for free at your wedding, ask a friend to act as DJ with their phone, laptop, or tablet.
 Obtain a good wireless speaker system or use a stereo interconnect cable so you can plug into a guitar amp or speakers and rock out!

 Are you desiring live music instead?
 Ask musical friends and family members!
 No, I'm not talking about your 14-year-old brother's garage band he just formed last month.
 I mean your concert pianist aunt, or your harp playing grandpa.